WATTx/iot-workshop/README.md

 * Test it!

-## Step 1 — Install driver to connect to the Wemos (macOS and Windows only)
+## Step 1 — Install the USB-to-serial driver to connect to the Wemos

-For Mac:
-**WARNING**: if you've used one of our Wemos before installing Sierra on your Mac and have the old CH340 drivers, connecting the Wemos to your USB port _will_ crash your Mac.
-Go to http://www.mblock.cc/posts/run-makeblock-ch340-ch341-on-mac-os-sierra and follow these instructions:
-Download this [file](http://download.makeblock.com/mblock/CH34x_Install_V1.3.pkg) and run it.
-You'll need to restart your Mac after the installation is finished.
-For Windows:
-Some versions of Windows, the device cannot be detected due to missing driver.
-Please follow [this](http://www.dnatechindia.com/ch340g-drivers-download-installation-guide.html) to manually install CH340 driver.
+Head on [here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) and download the driver for your operating system.
+Go through the installation process (**you'll need root rights for this**).

 ## Step 2 — Install & Configure the Arduino app